lizmat/raku-all-modules/Skarsnik/nativecall-typediag/README.md

 __has str  $image : c-size=4 | nc-size=4 -- : You should replace your 'str' type with 'Str'
 -Size given by sizeof and nativesizeof : C:100/NC:88 -Calculated total sizes : C:100/NC:88

+ Some function

+foo1 - Not a valid parameter type for parameter [2] $b : Int
+-->For Numerical type, use the appropriate int32/int64/num64... foo2 - Not a valid parameter type for parameter [1] $a : Num -->For Numerical type, use the appropriate int32/int64/num64... foo2 - Not a valid parameter type for parameter [2] $b : Int -->For Numerical type, use the appropriate int32/int64/num64...
+Int foo3 - You should not return a non NC type (like Int inplace of int32), truncating errors can appear with different architectures

 ```